Migrate Changes Between Cloud Organizations

 The instructions below allow you to create a snapshot of resources in the source organization in its current state.

 On the Resource Snapshots page, click Create Snapshot, and then select Of your organization.

 In the Create Snapshot of Your Organization panel that appears, you can choose to clear the Include dependencies automatically box.
 When the box is checked, your snapshot includes not only the desired resources, but all other resources that depend on them.
 For example, a snapshot of a query pipeline would also include the rules of this pipeline and the machine learning models associated with it.
 The Include dependencies automatically box is checked by default, as we recommend including dependencies in your snapshot to ensure that the resources you copy to a different organization work identically to those in the original organization.

 Select the resources to include in your snapshot.
 If you want to index only some resources, specify the desired resources.

-Enter a user note for identification.
-This note will appear on the Resource Snapshots page.
+Enter a descriptive name for your snapshot.
+This description will appear on the Resource Snapshots page.

 2. Sending the Snapshot

 Next, still in your source Coveo organization, you want to send the snapshot to the destination Coveo organization.